reactiveui/website/reactiveui/docs/handbook/commands/canceling.md

             this.CancellableCommand.IsExecuting);
     }

-    public ReactiveCommand<Unit, Unit> CancelableCommand { get; }
+    public ReactiveCommand<Unit, Unit> CancellableCommand { get; }

     public ReactiveCommand<Unit, Unit> CancelCommand { get; }
 }
 ```

-Here we have a view model with a command, `CancelableCommand`, that can be canceled by executing another command, `CancelCommand`.
-Notice how `CancelCommand` can only be executed when `CancelableCommand` is executing.
+Here we have a view model with a command, `CancelablleCommand`, that can be canceled by executing another command, `CancelCommand`.
+Notice how `CancelCommand` can only be executed when `CancellableCommand` is executing.

-> **Note** At first glance there may appear to be an irresolvable circular dependency between `CancelableCommand` and `CancelCommand`.
-However, note that `CancelableCommand` does not need to resolve its execution pipeline until it is executed.
-So as long as `CancelCommand` exists before `CancelableCommand` is executed, the circular dependency is resolved.
+> **Note** At first glance there may appear to be an irresolvable circular dependency between `CancellableCommand` and `CancelCommand`.
+However, note that `CancellableCommand` does not need to resolve its execution pipeline until it is executed.
+So as long as `CancelCommand` exists before `CancellableCommand` is executed, the circular dependency is resolved.

 ## Cancellation with the Task Parallel Library